Book cheap flights to Edinburgh

 How long is the flight to Edinburgh?

 If you’re planning a trip to Edinburgh, we at eDreams have checked the most popular routes to help you plan ahead.
-From Johannesburg, the flight takes about 16h 5m; from Durban, around 17h 8m; and from Port Elizabeth, roughly 17h 30m.
+From Bloemfontein, the flight takes about 13h 25m; from Johannesburg, around 15h 26m; and from Cape Town, roughly 16h 55m.

 Flight Time (in hours)